CPAM Diagnosis, Causes, & Treatments

-How is a CCAM diagnosed?
+How is CPAM diagnosed?

-A CCAM is detected during a routine prenatal ultrasound.
+With improvement in prenatal imaging technology, most CPAMs are detected during a routine prenatal ultrasound.
 A fetal MRI or fetal echocardiogram may also be used to confirm the diagnosis.
 Learn more about fetal MRIs and fetal echocardiograms at CHOC.

 During pregnancy, CPAMs typically increase in size throughout the second trimester.
 Then, in the third trimester, they usually start to shrink in size.
 Your baby’s doctor will pay close attention to see if this happens.
 Most babies will be carried to term and have normal development and lung function at birth.
 In rare cases where a CPAM grows so large it cause distress to your unborn baby, the specialists at The Fetal Care of Southern California can help.

 If your baby has been diagnosed with CPAM in the prenatal period, we would be happy to schedule a consultation with your family and one of our top pediatric surgeons, as well as a CHOC neonatologist and your perinatologist, to prepare for the birth and subsequent care of your baby.
 If your child has been diagnosed with CPAM after delivery, we would be happy to schedule a consultation with your family and one of our top pediatric surgeons.